 Oil that is too hot can burn your scalp, causing redness and inflammation.

 Only heat up the oil ten to twenty seconds at a time and always test it on the back of a spoon before applying it to your scalp.

-If you suffer from any skin conditions such as acne, the excess oil from the treatment may trigger your condition.
+If you suffer from a skin condition such as acne, the excess oil from the treatment may trigger your condition.

 Be careful of any dripping oil down your face and wipe it off as soon as possible.

 Other Ways to Naturally Remove Permanent Hair Dye

 Ready to try removing permanent hair dye with other natural ingredients besides olive oil?